 Scroll down (at the bottom of the page), and look at the ‘related searches section’.

 What do you notice in the above screenshot?

 The term ‘tote bags for work’ is a term related to ‘women’s handbags work’.
-This is a great new keyword which we will analyze using our keyword tools to find out more details.
+This is a great new keyword that we will analyze using our keyword tools to find out more details.

-I also strongly suggest to take this keyword and go back to Amazon and repeat your search.
+I also strongly suggest taking this keyword and going back to Amazon and repeating your search.

-You can repeat this process for searching Google and taking a close look to the ‘Related Searches’ many times until you have a list of all related keywords.
+You can repeat this process by searching Google and taking a close look at the ‘Related Searches’ many times until you have a list of all related keywords.